1 Introduction

 included stylesheet are always inserted as top-level elements (even

-when including to a group) and stx:options
+when including to a group) and stx:options of the included

 stylesheet is ignored.
 Top-level variables and top-level templates from